maidsafe/rfcs/proposed/0000-Unified-structured-data.md

 ###Data storage and retrieval

 ImmutableData is fixed self validating non mutable chunks.
 These require StructuredData types to manipulate information.
-These structured Data types may then create a global application acting on a key value store with very high degrees of availablity and security (i.e. create network scale apps).
+These structured Data types may then create a global application acting on a key value store with very high degrees of availability and security (i.e. create network scale apps).
 Such apps could easily include medical condition analysis linked with genomic and proteomic sequencing to advance health based knowledge on a global scale.
 This proposal allows such systems to certainly be prototyped and tested with a high degree of flexibility.

 ###New protocols